Inlet cone: Alternative shapes

 Some air inlets feature a biconic centrebody (MIG-21) to form two conic shock waves, both focused on the lip of the intake.
 This improves pressure recovery.

-Some aircraft (F-104, Mirage III) use a semi-conic centrebody.
+Some aircraft (BAC TSR-2, F-104, Mirage III) use a semi-conic centrebody.
 The F-111 has a quarter cone, which moves axially, followed by an expanding cone section.
+Because these inlets tend to be positioned behind the forward fuselage, they are spaced away (i.e. mounted on a splitter plate) in order to bypass the forebody's turbulent boundary layer to mitigate flow distortion.

-Concorde, Tu-144, F-15 Eagle, MiG-25 Foxbat, and the A-5 Vigilante use so-called 2D inlets, where the nacelle is rectangular and a flat intake ramp replaces the dual cones.
+Other supersonic aircraft such as the Concorde, Tu-144, F-15 Eagle, MiG-25 Foxbat, and the A-5 Vigilante use so-called 2D inlets, where the nacelle is rectangular and a flat intake ramp replaces the dual cones.
+The ramp is similarly adjusted in flight to ensure that the oblique shocks are properly positioned for efficient pressure recovery; such designs can also have supersonic compression be either all external, or mixed external/internal with the XB-70 Valkyrie being an example of the latter.

-Inlet ramps allow for swept inlet cowls (F-22 Raptor, F-35 Lightning II) to avoid shocks.

 Some other supersonic aircraft (Eurofighter Typhoon) use a variable lower cowl lip for high angle of attack operation and a bleed system (porous wall) incorporated on the intake ramp to facilitate stabilization of the shock system at supersonic Mach numbers.
 For the improvement of the intake flow (reduced distortion), air is dumped via an intake bleed slot on the ramp side downstream of the intake.
 The ramp, which is separated from the fuselage by a diverter, produces an oblique shock in order to decelerate the flow.
 The leading edge of the splitter plate separating the two intakes is located downstream of this oblique shock.